 - Friday: Day of preparation for the regular weekly Sabbath.

 - Sunday: First day of the week.

-The following Tuesday: Final High Holy Day or Annual Sabbath Day, concluding the Festival. (sometimes the Festival lasted 8 days instead of 7.
+The following Tuesday: Final High Holy Day or Annual Sabbath Day, that concluded the annual Festival. (sometimes the Festival lasted 8 days instead of 7.
 There is some question about that particular matter, but it is not germaine to this teaching whether or not it lasted 7 or 8 days).